defold/extension-rive/utils/README.md

 This folder is split into a few categories:

+## Defold Version

+The plugin, viewer, and runtime build workflows default to Defold **1.13.1 stable**.
+Use the matching released SDK and Bob JAR for local builds.
+The release engine SHA is `574678c7d44be490d874fbed2d0ae6211feec4d9`; check `java -jar "$BOB" --version` to distinguish it from earlier development builds also labeled 1.13.1.

+On macOS and iOS, Rive uses its Metal renderer with Defold's Vulkan/MoltenVK adapter to share textures and the graphics command queue.

 ## Rive Runtime

 Tools and docs for building and updating the prebuilt Rive runtime libraries used by the extension.